allenai/prior/README.md

 ## Citation

-To cite the PRIOR package, please cite use:
+To cite the PRIOR package, please use:

 ```bibtex
 @software{prior,